errrrricka/advanced-homework-2/README.md

 ### Setup
-Fork, Clone, yarn install, yarn start
+DONE --- Fork, Clone, yarn install, yarn start

 ### Do
 * Take the html out of the App component and put in separate components
-  * Header - look for div with a className of "top-header"
+  * DONE --- Header - look for div with a className of "top-header"
-  * Footer - look for div with a className of "footer"
+  * DONE --- Footer - look for div with a className of "footer"
-  * ImageSlider - look for div with className of "image-slider"
+  * DONE --- ImageSlider - look for div with className of "image-slider"
-  * ProductDetail - look for div with className of "grid_1_of_5"
+  * DONE --- ProductDetail - look for div with className of "grid_1_of_5"
     * Use PropTypes to require a prop "product"
     * Use product prop to populate the UI instead of hard coded
-  * SubHeader - look for div with className of "sub-header"
+  * DONE --- SubHeader - look for div with className of "sub-header"
-  * TopNav - look for div with className of "top-nav"
+  * DONE --- TopNav - look for div with className of "top-nav"
-* Make sure to import and use all these components back in App
+* DONE --- Make sure to import and use all these components back in App
 * Create a variable in index.js called currentCategory and set it to "tires"
 * Create a function in index.js called changeCategory thats takes a parameter category.
 It will assign category to currentCategory and call render()
 * Send the changeCategory function to App and then to the TopNav component by way of props